 When pitching a story, be sure to mention which publications you usually work for and which publication would be interested in publishing your story.

 Foreign journalists who wish to be a mentor need to be a member of the OPCC.
-If you are not a member yet and you are interested in being a mentor, please contact OPCC treasurer Pete Ford, [email protected], for more information.
+If you are not a member yet and you are interested in being a mentor, please contact OPCC’s treasurer for more information at [email protected].

 Each mentor will receive a stipend of around $670.
 Discussions about story angles, timeframes and deadlines are between the mentor, the trainee, the Newsroom trainers and the publishing outlet.